Brake-by-wire: Voting

-In order to utilize the existing redundancy, voting algorithms need to be evaluated, modified and adopted to meet the stringent requirements of a brake-by-wire system.
+To use the existing redundancy, voting algorithms need to be evaluated, modified and adopted to meet the stringent requirements of a brake-by-wire system.
 Reliability, fault tolerance and accuracy are the main targeted outcomes of the voting techniques that should be developed especially for redundancy resolution inside a brake-by-wire system.

 Example of a solution for this problem: A fuzzy voter developed to fuse the information provided by three sensors devised in a brake pedal design.

 Missing data compensation

 In a brake-by-wire car, some sensors are safety-critical components, and their failure will disrupt the vehicle function and endanger human lives.
 Two examples are the brake pedal sensors and the wheel speed sensors.
 The electronic control unit must always be informed of the driver's intentions to brake or to stop the vehicle.
 Therefore, missing the pedal sensor data is a serious problem for functionality of the vehicle control system.

 In the current brake-by-wire systems used in passenger and light truck vehicles, the system is designed to use existing sensors that have been proven to be dependable in brake system components and systems including ABS and VSC systems.

 The highest potential risk for brake system failure has proven to be the Brake Control System software.
 Recurring failures have occurred in over 200 cases documented in NTSB documents.
 Because each manufacturer guards the confidentiality of their system design and software, there is no independent validation of the systems.

 As of 2016 the NTSB has not directly investigated passenger car and light truck brake-by-wire vehicle accidents, and the manufacturers have taken the position that their vehicles are completely safe, and that all reported accidents are the result of "driver error".

 Wheel speed data are also vital in a brake-by-wire system to avoid skidding.
 The design of a brake-by-wire car should provide safeguards against missing some of the data samples provided by the safety-critical sensors.
 Popular solutions are to provide redundant sensors and to apply a fail-safe mechanism.
 In addition to a complete sensor loss, the electronic control unit may also suffer an intermittent (temporary) data loss.
 For example, sensor data can sometimes fail to reach the electronic control unit.
 This may happen due to a temporary problem with the sensor itself or with the data transmission path.
 It may also result from an instantaneous short circuit or disconnection, a communication network fault, or a sudden increase in noise.
 In such cases, for a safe operation, the system has to be compensated for missing data samples.

 Example of a solution for this problem: Missing data compensation by a predictive filter.